shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-06-25-floppy-disk-labels.md

 Apple used this style of label starting sometime in 1984 for Macintosh applications that were not bundled with the system such as MacDraw or MacTerminal.
 This style was later used for Macintosh Plus/512Ke bundled disks and also Lisa Office System 3.0 disks.
 These label designs are a lot simpler as they have just a FatBits bitmap of the app icon and a rainbow Apple logo.
 The early version of this design is notable for having the platform name in large type on the rear ("Macintosh" or "Lisa 7/7"), this aspect was dropped sometime in early 1985.

+This design was easier to recreate, though I still had to heavily mess around with kerning and stretching text vertically to get the appearance correct.

+For the icons, I made a 32x32 pixel canvas in Pixelmator Pro and increased the zoom by a ridiculous amount.
+I then recreated each icon pixel-by-pixel, turned off the grid overlay, and took a screenshot of the canvas.
+I trimmed the screenshot down to a perfect square and effectively have a 2048x2048 pixel art icon.

+![Recreating Mac icons][image-8]
+![MacWrite icon][image-9]

 ## The third era: Trying to appear more professional
 ![System Tools for Macintosh SE][image-6]

 This label is similar to the FatBits style, but without an application icon on the label and having the Macintosh wordmark set in white text on a black rectangle.
-These labels appeared in 1987 with the release of the Macintosh SE and Macintosh II.
-This design carried over to Macintosh product manuals and non-bundled applications as well.
+These labels appeared in 1987 with the release of the Macintosh SE and Macintosh II and spread to the remainder of Apple's product line.
+Printed material, such as the Macintosh Owner's Guides, used this design as well.
 My assumption is that Apple was trying to appear more "professional" to match the target audience of the Macintosh SE and Macintosh II.
-System 4 and System 4 both use this label design.
+System 4 and System 5 both use this label design.

+Recreating this label was very simple, it did not require stretching text vertically or anything complicated like the Picasso logo disks.
+The only adjustments needed are some minor kerning tweaks.

+## The Fourth era: System 6
+![System Tools 6.0][image-7]

+This label is a further simplification of the System 4/System 5 label design, removing the black rectangle and making the Apple logo smaller (presumably to save on printing costs).
+These labels were used in the early System 6 era from 1988 through late 1989.
+Notably, this is the first design that had the System version on the label.

 [image-1]:	/assets/images/floppy-disk-labels/label-area-size.jpeg
 [image-2]:	/assets/images/floppy-disk-labels/template.jpeg